mmajerni/kamelet-catalog/test/kafka/README.md

 ## Objectives

-The test verifies the Kafka Kamelet source/sink by creating Kamelet bindings that use the source/sink to consume/produce messages on a Kafka topic.
+The test verifies the Kafka Kamelet source/sink by creating Pipes that use the source/sink to consume/produce messages on a Kafka topic.
-The test itself produces/consumes messages on the topic to verify the Kamelet bindings and its source/sink.
+The test itself produces/consumes messages on the topic to verify the Pipes and its source/sink.

 ### Test Kamelet source